-- Create male and female hunt codes that provide the capability to establish focused hunts at small scales. - CPW will coordinate the involvement of multiple stakeholders to present CWD issues to municipalities and the need for new big game management programs. - CPW will enhance cooperation with municipalities, local governments, HOAs, private landowners and Tribal leadership to establish CWD management programs to reduce CWD on open spaces and landscapes where hunting is currently not utilized as a tool. - CPW will consider implementing focused surveillance and monitoring efforts in populations within urban areas to inform the need to conduct focused population reductions.
+- CPW will coordinate the involvement of multiple stakeholders to present CWD issues to municipalities and the need for new big game management programs. - CPW will enhance cooperation with municipalities, local governments, HOAs, private landowners and Tribal leadership to establish CWD management programs to reduce CWD on open spaces. - CPW will consider implementing focused surveillance and monitoring efforts in populations within urban areas to inform the need to conduct focused population reductions.